pantsel/konga/README.md

 [Site and working demo here](https://pantsel.github.io/konga/)

 > Notice: Upgrade your Kong installations to v0.11.x so you can use Konga to it's full capacity.
-Support for older versions of Kong will be discontinued.
+  Starting with Konga 0.10.x, Kong versions prior to 0.11.x are not supported.

 ## Summary